-Fill receptacles are used to fill the CNG storage cylinders with fuel.
-There are two sizes: standard NGV1 (slow) or HD bus transit (fast) fill.
-The receptacles are equipped with built-in check valves to prevent fuel from escaping when the fuel fill nozzle is connected and disconnected
+Fill receptacles are used to fill the CNG storage cylinders with fuel using a standard NGV1 (slow) fill.
+The receptacle are equipped with built-in check valves to prevent fuel from escaping when the fuel fill nozzle is connected and disconnected.